blech/moves-geojson/IDEAS.md

   - useful if we have all the export cached (and vice versa)
 - Cycle through activities (like the app, cough)

+### Sharing

+- Permanent (ie per user) URLs
+  - only last until Memcache timeout?
+  - require a real DB to record which days are shared?
+- Push GeoJSON to private [gist](http://gist.github.com/)
+- Use gist URL to link to [geojson.io](http://geojson.io/)

 ### Cross-service

 - last.fm